 Make the Transition Slowly

-If you are able to live on one income while both spouses are still working, this is a good opportunity to save money, since you'll be saving the entirety of one person’s income.
+If you haven't already leaped to the one-income lifestyle, start doing it in stages.
+First, adjust your lifestyle and budget so you can live solely on one income.
+This is an excellent opportunity to see if living on one income is realistic for you and your family.
+If you can live on one income while both spouses are still working, this is a good opportunity to save money, since you'll be keeping the entirety of one person's income.
 You can use this time to pay off your debt, build a substantial cash cushion, make massive retirement contributions, or save for your children's college.

 Target Your Major Expenses

 For many families, too-big expenses include a mortgage that is too expensive, car payments, dining out, buying clothing, or credit card debt.
 If you can slash these expenses, you can solve a lot of your financial stresses and make the transition from two incomes to one a lot smoother.

 Declare a one-month ban on dining out.
 Commit to eating every meal at home for 30 days and see what a difference it makes to both your budget.
 If you have an expensive mortgage, consider renting out a room to a housemate.
 If that's not something that appeals to you, downsize to a smaller home.

 If you have an expensive car payment, try selling your car and buying a cheap, used vehicle with cash.
 Drive the same type of vehicle that a college student would drive.
 Don't feel as though this is beneath you; think of it as a smart financial move.
 Examining your budget and cutting costs is never fun, consider it an investment in your family's future.